naveens-github/Microervices/Microservices-notes.md

 ## Microservices:

 #### 1. Springboot services, 2.
 API Gateway, 3.
 Hystrix Dashboard, 4.
 Service Registry, 5.
 Zipkin Server, 6.
 Cloud Config Server.
+* All the above concepts help us to identify how microservices work together.
+And how we can create the microservices from monolithic application.
+And we can get an idea how to create a resilient microservices using a circuit breaker.
+Zipkin, Sluth libraries for a distributed log phrasing.

 ## Service Registry:
 * All the Microservices will be connected to Service Registry.
 We can get an idea what are the different microservices available and the status of all the microservices.